In the last 18 months my life has changed. I got married and became a Dad. It’s awesome.

-- Are the horror stories of AIA not paying out true?
+- Are the horror stories of companies not paying out true?

 - What documentation will I need?

-- Where can I find an honest English-speaking IFA (Independent Financial Advisor) I can speak to?
+- Where can I find an honest, English-speaking IFA (Independent Financial Advisor)?

 I’ve been in this predicament, scratching my head and Googling like mad to find someone who has been there and had success.
 But there simply isn’t much information out there specific to life insurance for expats in Thailand.